top of page

 6. Reporting Requirements (For Professionals)

-Pre-service reports are no longer required, but still encouraged for best practice.
+• Pre-service reports are no longer mandatory but are still encouraged for best practice.

 Why The GPCCMP Changes Matter